openstack/glance/doc/source/glanceapi.rst

   have been saved with the image metadata

   The `checksum` field is an MD5 checksum of the image file data

+  The `is_public` field is a boolean indicating whether the image is publically available

+  The `owner` field is a string which may either be null or which will indicate the owner of the image

 Filtering Images Returned via ``GET /images`` and ``GET /images/detail``
 ------------------------------------------------------------------------